ESMValGroup/ESMValTool/doc/sphinx/source/esmvaldiag/observations.rst

-The first part of this configuration file defines the filename of the raw observations file, the second part defines the common global attributes for the cmorizer output, e.g. information that is needed to piece together the final observations file name in the correct structure (see `6.
+The first part of this configuration file defines the filename of the raw observations file, the second part defines the common global attributes for the cmorizer output, e.g. information that is needed to piece together the final observations file name in the correct structure (see Section `6.
 Naming convention of the observational data files`_).
 The third part defines the variables that are supposed to be cmorized.

 The actual cmorizing script ``cmorize_obs_mte.py`` consists of a header with